 As 5G services come online, the necessity of spectrumsharing for 5G and C-band satellite operators will be required to deliver high quality service.

 High-power transmitters and beam-forming antennas on the 5G side are bound to cause bleed-over and, as a result, overwhelm sensitive components used in satcom terminal architecture, such as LNAs and LNBs.
 It will be imperative that specialized filtering be used to maintain RF separation.

-Working in conjunction with the C-Band Alliance, a consortium comprised of Intelsat, SES, Eutelsat and Telesat, Alga Microwave has developed a 5G interference rejection filter to ensure that C-band frequencies above the designated 5G band will still be usable for satellite links.
+Working in conjunction with the C-Band Alliance, a consortium comprised of Intelsat, SES, Eutelsat and Telesat, Alga Microwave has developed a family of 5G interference rejection filters to ensure that C-band frequencies above the designated 5G band will still be usable for satellite links.

-The filter provides an impressive 60dB of rejection at 3.98GHz, while passing signals in the 4.0 - 4.2GHz band.
-This represents the most cost-effective means for mitigating
+The filters provide 60 dB of rejection at 3.98 GHz, while passing satcom signals in the 4.0 - 4.2GHz band.
+This represents an extremely cost-effective solution for mitigating the interference of 5G traffic with C-band satellite services.